Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] The CMK is used in the attempt does not exist.
 - [ ] The CMK is used in the attempt needs to be rotated.
 - [ ] The CMK is used in the attempt is using the CMK™s key ID instead of the CMK ARN.
-- [x] he CMK is used in the attempt is not enabled.
+- [x] The CMK is used in the attempt is not enabled.
 - [ ] The CMK is used in the attempt is using an alias.

 ### A security engineer logs in to the AWS Lambda console with administrator permissions.
 The security engineer is trying to view logs in Amazon CloudWatch for a Lambda function that is named my Function.
-When the security engineer chooses the option in the Lambda console to view logs in CloudWatch, an “error loading Log Streams" message appears.
-The IAM policy for the Lambda function's execution role contains the following:How should the security engineer correct the error?
+When the security engineer chooses the option in the Lambda console to view logs in CloudWatch, an `error loading Log Streams` message appears.
+The IAM policy for the Lambda function's execution role contains the following.
+How should the security engineer correct the error?

 ![Question 17](images/question17.jpg)